-In a Delta FarmPress article titled "Carbon credits new 'hot button' issue for agriculture", author Forrest Laws presents information about and links to entities that desire to partner with farmers in navigating the carbon credit market.
+In a Mar.
+2023 Delta FarmPress article titled "Carbon credits new 'hot button' issue for agriculture", author Forrest Laws presents information about and links to entities that desire to partner with farmers in navigating the carbon credit market.
 Major points of that article follow.
+Updates to the various programs will be provided here as they are developed.

 - It is unrealistic for farmers to expect that sequestering C is an easy way to earn extra money from their adoption of accepted conservation farming practices. - Producers must spend a significant amount of time to examine their past production practices and the potential for their adoption of new practices that will generate high-value carbon credits. - Truterra LLC, the sustainability business of Land O'Lakes, Inc. [a farmer-owned cooperative], has launched Truterra Sustainability Services in an effort to encourage farmers to adopt regenerative farming practices that can provide extra income to partially offset the cost of adopting those practices.
-Click here to see the details of this program and how it can benefit producers who decide to participate. - Some carbon credit programs such as ForGround by Bayer will only provide carbon credits to farmers who adopt new cover crops or minimum tillage practices. - BASF Agricultural Solutions recently initiated field trials that will focus on sustainable practices that will sequester C in the soil and reduce C emissions at the farm level.
-Results from these trials should lead to practices that farmers can adopt to capture the most C. - Companies such as Nutrien Ag Solutions have recently started carbon credit programs to enlist interested farmers - Finally, as stated above, growers need to carefully read all documents related to carbon credit contracts from any entity to ensure they understand their responsibilities, liabilities, and potential monetary gains.
+Click here to see the details of this program and how it can benefit producers who decide to participate. - Carbon credit programs such as ForGround by Bayer will provide carbon credits to farmers who adopt practices that encompass cover crops or minimum tillage.
+In Mar.
+2024, the company made major updates to their Bayer Carbon Program that involve an expansion of 1) geographical footprint [added more eligible states], 2) eligible practices, 3) eligible crops, 4) payment for historical practices, 5) renewal potential, and 6) a renewal bonus. - BASF Agricultural Solutions recently initiated field trials that will focus on sustainable practices that will sequester

+C in the soil and reduce C emissions at the farm level.
+Results from these trials should lead to practices that farmers can adopt to capture the most C.

+- Companies such as Nutrien Ag Solutions have recently started carbon credit programs to enlist interested farmers. - Finally, as stated above, growers need to carefully read all documents related to carbon credit contracts from any entity to ensure they understand their responsibilities, liabilities, and potential monetary gains.